smokefreefv/smokefreefv.github.io/index.md

 Enforcement practices would be spelled out in a smoking policy which would formalize the smoking ban.
 We are learning about enforcement practices from local condo associations who have already banned smoking.
 By their accounts, their efforts have been successful.

 **We will never convince enough people to make this happen.**
-Only a majority of the Fairlington Villages board — five out of nine board members — need to support a smoking ban to enact it.
+We only need to convince a majority of the Fairlington Villages board, which is five out of nine board members.
 Some are already supportive.

 ## How to Support